NuKeeperDotNet/NuKeeper/README.md

 Although there are later versions of `Newtonsoft.Json`, this gives `MyFancyLib` what it needs and allows clients the most choice within the constraint of supporting NetStandard.

 In an end-product deployable application, frequent updating of packages is a better tactic.
-Supported by comprehensive automated testing , regular updates will keep your application up to date with security fixes and prevent it from relying on potentially outdated libraries.
+Supported by comprehensive automated testing, regular updates will keep your application up to date with security fixes and prevent it from relying on potentially outdated libraries.

 This is an application of [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle): Packages should be liberal in the range of package versions that they can accept, and applications should be strict about using up to date packages when they run.